-This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "RICOH MP C3504/C3004 J-1.00" (hereinafter referred to as "this TOE") developed by RICOH COMPANY, LTD., and the evaluation of the TOE was finished on 2016-10 by ECSEC Laboratory Inc. Evaluation Center (hereinafter referred to as the "Evaluation Facility").
+This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "MP C3004/C3504 (Ricoh/Savin/Lanier/nashuatec/Rex-Rotary/Gestetner/infotec) E-1.00" (hereinafter referred to as "this TOE") developed by RICOH COMPANY, LTD., and the evaluation of the TOE was finished on 2016-10 by ECSEC Laboratory Inc. Evaluation Center (hereinafter referred to as the "Evaluation Facility").
 It is intended to report to the sponsor, RICOH COMPANY, LTD., and provide security information to consumers and procurement entities who are interested in this TOE.